egitweb/README_generator/README.md

 # Usage

 To use README.md generator run: ```node index``` in terminal, and answer the questions asked.
-After prompts answered, your new README.md file is created inside the folder called "new".
+After prompts answered, your new README.md file is created inside the folder called "built".

 # Built&nbsp;With
 * [Visual Studios](https://visualstudio.microsoft.com/)